2023-2024 FRC Sponsorship Grants

 - This grant is only eligible for teams that meet the requirements above.
 This grant is intended for teams to continue the growth of their program by providing them the second year of sponsorship.
 Year-Two teams are required to have secured $5,000 in corporate funds and be willing to mentor a robotics team.

-Veteran Teams – Teams that had their FRC Rookie year in the 2021 competition season or earlier, OR was had a Rookie FRC season in the 2022 competition season and did not receive NASA sponsorship.
+Veteran Teams – Teams that had their FRC Rookie year in the 2022 competition season or earlier, OR was a Rookie in the 2023 competition season and did not receive NASA sponsorship.

 - Available Grants:

 - There are no Veteran grants being offered this year so that we can prioritize expanding the program through rookie grants.

 Should you have any questions or issues prior to entering the portal, please send an email to AGENCY-FRC-Grants@mail.nasa.gov.
 We strive to respond to messages within one business day.
 If you already have an account with the portal, please submit a ticket via the ticket system within the portal.

 Please note this site collects a wide array of information to allow us to effectively review and assess proposals.
 The contact information collected in the application portal will never be shared with anyone outside of the Robotics Alliance Project Office.
 If you have any questions or concerns about the collection of this data, please contact us at: AGENCY-FRC-Grants@mail.nasa.gov.

 - Mentors are expected to complete the application process with input from the students.